pgmac/pgmac.github.io/_posts/2019-02-25-the-source.markdown

 author: pgmac
 ---

-A little while I penned a quick (and funny?) ditty about source code, loosely based on the theme song of the Mr Ed show.
+A little while ago I penned a quick (and funny?) ditty about source code, loosely based on the theme song of the Mr Ed show.

 ****